Star Formation and Chemical Enrichment in Protoclusters: RESULTS

 \subsubsection{Evolution of Mass and Radius}

 Figure~\ref{fig:evolution_R_M} shows the redshift evolution of the radius (in comoving $h^{-1}$\,Mpc) and mass ($h^{-1}\,\Msun$) of the PC (dashed line), Core region (solid line) and Outside-core region (dotted line) in our zoom-in simulation (Thick red: M15-Gas, blue: M14.9-Gas, green: M14.7-Gas, purple: M14.4-Gas).
 The PC's comoving radius from M15-Gas keeps getting shorter and shorter with redshift, but it always exceeds $10$ comoving $h^{-1}$ Mpc until $z=0.9$.
 All PCs have a radius of at least 10 $h^{-1}$ cMpc at $z>4$.
 On the other hand, the radius of the Core is monotonically increasing.
-The sharp increase of M15-Gas at $z\sim2$ and $z\sim8.3$ is due to the effect of the main mergers.
+The sharp increase of M15-Gas at $z\sim2$ and $z\sim8.3$ is due to the effect of the major mergers.
 At $z=2$, the Core represents only $0.13\%$ of the entire volume of the PC.
 Thus, to examine the entire massive PC region, it is necessary to examine a wide area of more than $20 h^{-1}\mathrm{cMpc}$, and it is not possible to reveal the entire picture by only examining the Core region.
 These results are consistent with those of \citet{Chiang17}.

 The PC's total mass was about $10^{15} h^{-1}\,\Msun$ in the M15-Gas run and it hardly changed over time.
 Other samples also show a similar trend.
-This is natural because the Lagrangian volume is used to define the PC, and it shows that the PC is successfully traced.
+The definition of PC region, which utilizes the membership probability, presumes the tracking of the Lagrangian volume and affirms that the PC is successfully traced.

 The mass in PC includes the mass in the Core region.
 The Core mass increased sharply from high-$z$ to low-$z$ due to the gas inflow into the Core and mergers, and it reached $1.25\times 10^{14} h^{-1}\,\Msun$ at $z=2$ for the M15-Gas run.
 The mass of M15-Gas at $z=4.3$ is slightly smaller than the mass of SPT2349–56 \citep{Hill2020MNRAS}.
 Similarly to the radius evolution, the Core mass of M15-Gas shows a sharp increase at $z\sim2$, 4.6, \& 8.3, because of the major mergers with haloes of similar mass to the Core.
 The mass of the Outside-core for M15-Gas is higher than the Core even at $z=0.9$, and the Core mass is less than half of the total PC mass.
 The Core reached $1.25\times10^{14}h^{-1}\,\Msun$ at $z=2$, and it represents $10.3\%$ of the total PC mass at $z=2$.
 The Core mass of M14.9-Gas, M14.7-Gas, and M14.4-Gas reach half of the PC's total mass at $z\sim0.5$, $z\sim0.3$, and $z\sim0.4$, respectively.
 Also, the Core masses of the M14 sample are not always in the same order at each redshift, which shows the complex effect of gas inflow and mergers on Core growth.